Skip to content

 Be honest: how often do you actually watch a movie with your full attention?
 For most people, the answer is rarely.
 The phone sits on the armrest or in your hand.
 You glance at it during slow scenes.
 You check a notification, send a quick reply, scroll for a moment — and suddenly you've missed three minutes of the film.

-Studies show that even brief phone checks during a movie reduce emotional engagement and comprehension significantly.
+Even brief phone checks during a movie can measurably reduce emotional engagement and comprehension.
 You're not multitasking — you're rapidly switching attention, and each switch carries a cost.
 The movie's emotional build-up depends on continuous immersion, and every interruption resets it.

 The result is that you finish the movie and feel... nothing.
 Not because the movie was bad, but because you never gave it a chance to work on you.
 Half-watching is why so many people complain that movies "aren't as good as they used to be."
 The movies haven't changed.
 Our attention has.